ŽNK Krka

 Ženski nogometni klub Krka (Women's Football Club Krka), commonly referred to as ŽNK Krka or simply Krka, was a Slovenian women's football club from Novo Mesto.
 Krka won the Slovenian Women's League eight times, and played several seasons in UEFA competitions.
-The best result in those was playing the Round of 32 in the 2010–11 UEFA Women's Champions League season.
-The club was dissolved in 2016.
+Their best international result was reaching the round of 32 in the 2010–11 UEFA Women's Champions League.
+Krka was dissolved in 2016.